 Sports Club Links

 We have worked extremely hard to build so many relationships with sports clubs within the local area.
 This is to provide the opportunity for our pupils to continue their sports development outside of school and play in competitive teams.
 We now have partnerships with tennis, cricket, football, athletics, gymnastics, capoeira and other clubs.
-If you would like any more information about the clubs and how to join, please do come and speak to Coach Jack.
+If you would like any more information about the clubs and how to join, please do come and speak to Coach Denzel.